godotengine/godot-docs/tutorials/ray-casting.rst

 ------------

-One of the most common tasks in game development is casting a ray (or custom shaped object) and see what it hits.
+One of the most common tasks in game development is casting a ray (or custom shaped object) and checking what it hits.
 This enables complex behaviors, AI, etc. to take place.
 This tutorial will explain how to do this in 2D and 3D.